CloudCoded/30-Days-Of-JavaScript/Day_1/README.md

      Numbers
      Integers: Integer (negative, zero and positive) numbers Example: ... -3, -2, -1, 0, 1, 2, 3 ...
      Float-point numbers: Decimal number Example ... -3.5, -2.25, -1.0, 0.0, 1.1, 2.2, 3.5 ...

      Strings
      A collection of one or more characters between two single quotes, double quotes, or backticks.

      Example:

-'a'
      'Asabeneh'
      "Asabeneh"
-'Finland'
-'JavaScript is a beautiful programming language'
-'I love teaching'
-'I hope you are enjoying the first day'
      `We can also create a string using a backtick`
      'A string could be just as small as one character or as big as many pages' 'Any data type under a single quote, double quote or backtick is a string' Booleans
 A boolean value is either True or False.
 Any comparisons returns a boolean value, which is either true or false.